tildetown/rodo/README.md

 # rodo

-A simple to-do list tool for people who live on the command-line
+A simple to-do list program for people who live on the command-line

 By: Jesse Laprade